Carnamah Historical Society: Macpherson Homestead

 The society also cares for the Macpherson Homestead, located about one kilometre east of the Carnamah townsite.
 The stone homestead was built in the late 1860s and following deterioration was restored with locally raised funds and grants from Lotterywest.
 The homestead is permanently on the State Register of Heritage Places.
 The Heritage Council of Western Australia noted that "early settlers played an important and successful role in the development and growth of the Carnamah district" and that "the place has a particular structural interest, with its high walls and steeply pitched roof and bush rafters".

 Virtual existence

 Website

 The society began a website in 2003 and meets many of its organisational objectives online.
-While its museum collection relates primarily to the Carnamah district, the society has taken a more regional approach online which has been attributed with putting Carnamah into better historical context.
+While its museum collection relates primarily to the Carnamah district, the society has taken a more regional approach online allowing the development of Carnamah to be placed in a wider historical context.

-Online content includes an expansive biographical dictionary, virtual museum, historical photographs, cemetery records, local histories and Australian Curriculum resources.
+Online content includes an extensive biographical dictionary, virtual museum, historical photographs, cemetery records, local histories and Australian Curriculum resources.
 On the recommendation of the State Library of Western Australia the society's website has been periodically archived for posterity since 2004 under the Preserving and Accessing Networked Documentary Resources of Australia (PANDORA) program.